 This bracket allows you to use your DMG buttons as shoulder buttons.
 Its placed in the space above the battery compartment(most comfortable position in my opinion).
 The set allows you to install your shoulder buttons with minimal effort, just a bit of cutting, and absolutely no glue!
 Keep your build looking tidy and feeling secure with this all-screw-in set!

-Set (printed brackets, pcb, buttons, conductive pad, screws, and drill guide) = $18 + $3 shiping
+Set (printed brackets, pcb, buttons, soft tactile switches, screws, and drill guide/spacer) = $18 + $3 shiping

 Bracket Set with Burgundy Buttons: $18 + $3 shipping